KOTORCommunityPatches/K1_Community_Patch/Categories.md

 - Calo Nord has different inventories and stats on different planets
 - Czerka employees on Korriban wear Sith uniforms (Reported by Mr Ardvark)
 - Dune sea miners on Tatooine aren't wearing Czerka gear (Reported by Mr Ardvark)
+- Handon on Dantooine didn't look injured like he was supposed to be: [Handon's Enhanced Waistline](https://deadlystream.com/files/file/1367-tor-ports-handons-enhanced-waistline/) (Scripts only)
 - Helena wears Jedi robes instead of regular clothes
 - Higher poly replacements for the placeable human "sitters" (cantina Pazaak players/drinkers)
 - Infected Republic Soldier on Taris wears a combat suit (Reported by Mr Ardvark)